 - 04:22 – Different types of law school programs include full time, part time, joint degree, and specialization.

 - 05:55 – In a full-time program, the 1L curriculum includes constitutional law, criminal law, property, civil procedure, contracts, and torts.

 - 06:20 – The 2L and 3L curriculum is more free and you’re able to take specialized electives.

 - 07:20 – Try to take advantage of opportunities law school offers outside of class.

 First, let’s start with the positive attributes.

 While this isn’t solely a reason why people should attend law school, society still looks up to people who have law degrees.
 True, they may not express it directly to your face (cue the lawyer jokes).
 Lawyers, however, are seen by society as intelligent, hard-working individuals who clearly have the dedication and drive to grind through three years of law school.
-The law degree itself is a credential that you can carry with you throughout your life, and while some laypeople may naturally dislike lawyers, the positive attributes of the law degree outweigh the negative attributes.
+The law degree itself is a credential that you can carry with you throughout your life, and while some laypeople may naturally dislike lawyers, most people will view a law degree positively.

 2. The Potential to Make Money:

 Some law students go to law school in order to supercharge their income.
 While there are some flaws in that thinking—especially considering that much of a lawyer’s high salary is used to pay off law school loans—some law students will make six figures upon graduation.
 The most lucrative jobs at so-called “Big Law” firms go to those law students with the best grades from the most “prestigious” law schools.
 These law school grads can make $180,000 in their first year of practice.
 These opportunities are rare and there is no guarantee that you will obtain one of these positions after graduation.
 However, these starting salaries are available to some law school grads.
 Whether you are able to win this lottery is a separate question.